 One downside of living in Lowell, however, is that residents on average have to contend with a long commute, spending on average 32.25 minutes every day commuting to work.

-In terms of college education, Lowell is nearly on par with the US average for all cities of 21.84%: 19.21% of adults 25 and older in Lowell have a bachelor's degree or advanced degree.
+The percentage of adults in Lowell who are college-educated is close to the national average for all communities of 21.84%: 19.21% of the adults in Lowell have a bachelor's degree or advanced degree.

 The per capita income in Lowell in 2022 was $33,933, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $135,732 for a family of four.
 However, Lowell contains both very wealthy and poor people as well.